ARTS ENTREPRENEURSHIP & TECHNOLOGY: THE ART OF BUSINESS AND BUSINESS OF ART

 Along the way, the hero often encounters a helper, usually a wise old man, who gives the hero both psychological and physical weapons.

 In the Christ story, this role is filled by John the Baptist.
 In Star Wars, Luke encounters the Jedi Master Obi-wan Kenobi who presents Luke with a lightsaber and teaches him the Force.
-In The Lord of the Rings Frodo and Sam Gamgee receive help early in their journey from several figures, notably Tom Bombadil, Bilbo and Gandalf.
+In The Lord of the Rings Frodo and Sam Gamgee receive help early in their odyssey from several figures, notably Tom Bombadil, Bilbo and Gandalf.
 Hannibal Lecter, in the The Silence of the Lambs gives Agent Starling many psychological weapons.

 The Crossing of the First Threshold